 Ever since the existence of M. trossulus was recognized by molecular genetic markers (allozymes) [6], the search has been on for reliable morphometric characters allowing one to distinguish it from M. edulis.
 The discreteness of these two species was confirmed in studies employing numerous metric shell traits in a multivariate approach, but no individually diagnostic characters have been found [7–10].
 Therefore M. edulis and M. trossulus are generally treated as cryptic species and are routinely identified by molecular markers.
 While multilocus analysis is desirable for an unambiguous identification of species and their hybrids, in practice singular presumably diagnostic markers are usually employed, most often the coding region of the polyphenolic adhesive protein gene (ME 15/16 or Glu-5’) [11].

 Mytilus edulis and M. trossulus are ecologically, economically and stratigraphically important molluscs [12–14].
-Apart from their different biogeographic histories, these two species are known or suspected to differ in life traits, ecological requirements and properties as biomonitoring and aquaculture objects [15–18].
+Apart from their different biogeographic histories, these two species are known or suspected to differ in life-history traits, ecological requirements and properties as biomonitoring and aquaculture objects [15–18].
 An illustrative example is the harm associated with M. trossulus invasion on longline aquaculture designed for M. edulis.
 A cryptic presence of M. trossulus in M. edulis plantations in Loch Etive (Scotland) in the 2000s resulted in significant production losses because M. trossulus had lower consumer properties and shells too fragile for harvesting and grading [19,20].
 Considerable differences between species were also found in Canadian aquaculture [8,21], where the commercial value of M. trossulus was estimated to be 1.7 times less than that of M. edulis [8].
 The difficulty of identifying M. edulis and M. trossulus by the shells is frustrating, and any cue for distinguishing these species in sympatry without genotyping would be a welcome addition to the toolkit of mussel studies.

 We have recently discovered that M. edulis and M. trossulus in the White Sea differ by a simple conchological trait: the presence or absence of an uninterrupted prismatic strip under the ligament on the inner side of the shell.
 This strip is found in 74% of M. trossulus-like mussels (i.e. mussels with multilocus genotypes dominated by M. trossulus genes; this group mostly consists of purebreds but also includes some hybrids), while 96% of M. edulis-like mussels lack this character [16,22].
 Hence we denote the mussels that bear the strip as the T-morphotype and those that lack this strip, as the E-morphotype.